Simba rebellion: Effects on the Congo

 The Banyamulenge's involvement in the conflict would result in lasting ethnic resentment in South Kivu, as the Simba insurgents of the region had mostly belonged to the Bembe people.
 Accordingly, the memory of the Banyamulenge-Simba fighting became ethnically charged, a development which was further fuelled by the Banyamulenge exploiting their victory over the rebels by expanding their holdings in South Kivu after the rebellion.
 The local ethnic rivalries would have a major impact on the First and Second Congo War.

 Regional impact

 The decision to aid the Simbas divided the Ugandan government, as it strained relations with the Congolese government and with the United States.
 It also created differences between the Ugandan national government and the sub-national Bugandan government.
 A Ugandan Member of Parliament later accused Colonel Amin of taking advantage of the situation to embezzle funds allocated for aid to Gbenye and smuggling gold, coffee, and ivory from the Congo, triggering the Gold Scandal.
 Several ex-Simba rebels were eventually enlisted in the Uganda Army after Idi Amin seized power in Uganda in 1971.

+Burundi–Congolese relations were deeply strained throughout the conflict and were not normalised until January 1966.
 Thousands of Simba rebels fled to Burundi.
 Many of them joined with Hutu militants in a revolt against President Michel Micombero in 1972.